The Dabble vs. Underdog rivalry really started to catch fire after Dabble made its way to the U.S. from Australia at the end of 2023.

 Underdog offers Pick'em games and other types of contests like weekly drafts and season-long Best Ball competitions.
 That's a different setup from Dabble, where you only play against the house.
 With Underdog, you can also go head-to-head with other players if you want.

-Dabble offers better ongoing promotions, friendlier contest rules, faster payouts, and a no-deposit welcome offer—something that most other DFS sites don't offer.
+Dabble offers better payouts on all entries without insurance, friendlier contest rules, faster payouts, and a no-deposit welcome offer—something that most other DFS sites don't offer.

-Underdog, on the other hand, provides better payouts for most entry sizes, a wider variety of contests, broader platform access, and a larger sign-up bonus.
+Underdog, on the other hand, provides a wider variety of contests, broader platform access, and a larger sign-up bonus.

-Both DFS apps offer their own unique advantages, making it tough to choose a clear winner.
-We have Underdog rated slightly higher—mostly due to having better payouts—but my advice is to try out both and make the most of their bonuses while figuring out which is best for you.
+Both DFS apps offer distinct advantages, making it difficult to choose a clear winner.
+We have Underdog rated slightly higher because it offers more contest types, but I recommend trying both and making the most of their bonuses while determining which is best for you.

 Using both also allows you to shop around for the best player stats for the picks you're interested in.

-If you're ready to join either or both, you can claim Dabble's $10 in free entries with promo code ODDS here or Underdog's 100% deposit match up to $100 here.
+If you're ready to join either or both, you can claim Dabble's $10 in free entries with promo code ODDS here or Underdog's Play $5, Get $50 in Bonus Entries.

 Dabble vs. Underdog Overview